Why the Smartest Electronics Reps Belong to ERA

 Management

-In addition to the already-noted Locator, Lines Available service, “Rep First Best Practices, Contract Clauses and Guidelines, Many Other Publications and DTAM Reports, ERA provides members with these management tools.
+In addition to the already-noted ERA HoverMap, Lines Available service, rep-first best practices, contract clauses and guidelines, publications and DTAM Reports, ERA provides members with these management tools:

 EXPERT ACCESS (Free Phone Consulting) – for legal, tax, professional field sales and insurance advice is available to members at any time from ERA’s team of rep-savvy consultants.